linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 06 Bond markets.md

 While studying at Wharton Business School in the 1970s Michael Milken came to the belief that the gap in interest rates between safe bonds and high-yield bonds was excessive, given the relative risks.
 This created an opportunity for financial institutions to make an acceptable return from junk bonds, given their risk level.

 At the investment banking firm Drexel Burnham Lambert, Milken was able to persuade a large body of institutional investors to supply finance to the junk bond market as well as provide a service to corporations wishing to grow through the use of junk bonds.
 Small firms were able to raise billions of dollars to take over large US corporations.
-Many of these issuers of junk bonds had debt ratios of 90 per cent and above – for every $1 of share capital $9 was borrowed.
+Many of these issuers of junk bonds had debt ratios of 90 per cent and above – for every \$1 of share capital \$9 was borrowed.
 These gearing levels were concerning for many in the financial markets.
 It was thought that companies were pushing their luck too far and indeed many did collapse under the weight of their debt.

-The market was dealt a particularly severe blow when Michael Milken was convicted, sent to jail and ordered to pay  $600 million in fines.
-Drexel was also convicted, paid$ 650 million in fines and filed for bankruptcy in 1990.
+The market was dealt a particularly severe blow when Michael Milken was convicted, sent to jail and ordered to pay  \$600 million in fines.
+Drexel was also convicted, paid\$ 650 million in fines and filed for bankruptcy in 1990.

 The junk bond market was in a sorry state in the early 1990s, with high levels of default and few new issues.
 However, it did not take long for the market to recover.